 The Historic Preservation Commissioners are given this opportunity to make general comments, ask questions or submit requests of Staff.

-The Historic Preservation Commission meeting is adjourned to its next teleconference, regular meeting on Monday, September 27, 2021 beginning at 7:00 P.M.
+The Historic Preservation Commission meeting will adjourn to a teleconference scheduled meeting on Monday, February 27, 2023 beginning at 7:00 P.M.

 HISTORIC PRESERVATION COMMISSION